oneillkza/R_Workshops/Lecture_1_intro.md

 ## Course Logistics

 * This is lecture 1 of a series, probably to be given about monthly
-* You can find all of the slides at [https://github.com/oneillkza/R_Workshops](https://github.com/oneillkza/R_Workshops)
+* You can find the slides and notes [https://github.com/oneillkza/R_Workshops](https://github.com/oneillkza/R_Workshops)
+* I will start with a few slides, then jump into RStudio and step through the remaining material live
+* You can follow along on your laptop if you like.
 * In the last slide are links to materials from some excellent and much longer courses.
-* Please ask questions as we go!
+* I've allowed for a little time, so please ask questions as we go!

 ## What is R?